100 Loves of Jerusalem, that I miss so much, (and the list is in no order whatsoever, just the first 100 things that popped into me noggin):

 We went back to Ein Gev and I again found myself wandering down the beach.
 I came across a dead bird and surrounded it with little shells.

 Then I covered it with grass.
 Little birdie is now resting in peace.
-This place makes me so happy.

 I walked in the water where Jesus walked in shoes that probably looked kind of like his.
 It was the best.